GMOD/Apollo/docs/TestScript.md

 13.2.2) Search for a track using the search box.

+13.2.3) Check that clicking on the show native tracks icon properly toggles the native tracks.

 13.3) Ref Sequence

 13.3.1) Use the search box to find a scaffold / chromosome and navigate to it by double clicking on one of them.